 What causes restless legs syndrome?

-If you experience these symptoms, see your doctor to confirm a diagnosis.
-You may need a blood test for iron and kidney function.
+If you experience these symptoms, see your doctor to confirm the diagnosis.
+There is no test for restless legs syndrome, but you may need a blood test to rule out other reasons for your symptoms.

-- having hot baths, heat pads, ice packs and leg massages
+- hot baths, heat packs, ice packs and leg massages

 - reducing caffeine and alcohol intake